ari-hacks/covid-chatbot/README.md

-# Covid-19 ChatBot
+# Covid-19 ChatBot 🤖

 ![MIT license](https://img.shields.io/badge/License-MIT-blue.svg) [![Build Status](https://travis-ci.com/ari-hacks/covid-chatbot.svg?branch=master)](https://travis-ci.com/ari-hacks/covid-chatbot)

 ## About

-This is a simple api that gives stats on Covid-19 in the US & UK.
-The api also provides some good news in light of recent times all transmitted via WhatsApp.
+This is a simple ChatBot that communicates via Twilio's API on WhatsApp.
+The Bot gives Covid statistics from the US & the UK.
+It also provides some positive news articles to read in light of recent times.

 ### How it works